ioanadavid99/automated-coffee-grinder/README.md

 - [ ] interface the Arduino Uno/NodeMCU with the motor of the coffee grinder for full control
 - [ ] connect the coffee grinder + scale for the full user experience

-You can see a draft version of the chassis here:
+You can see a draft version of the chassis here (battery pack is not pictured):
 ![image test](STL-files/coffee-grinder.jpg)